MortenTryti/StandardStockModel/scr/Data_Analysis/README.md

-# NASDAQ probability distributions for daily stock price change
+# NASDAQ Probability Distributions for Daily Stock Price Changes

-Current attempt to take a database of stock prices from NASDAQ from about 1999 to 2020 from [here](https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset/data) and find reasonable percentage price changes for different levels of stock volatility.
+This project analyzes a NASDAQ stock price dataset (1999–2020) to determine the probability distributions of percentage price changes across different levels of stock volatility.
+The dataset can be found on [Kaggle](https://www.kaggle.com/datasets/jacksoncrow/stock-market-dataset/data).

+In this analysis, **volatility** refers to **daily volatility**, categorized into three tiers: **low**, **medium**, and **high**.
+Volatility is measured as the standard deviation of daily stock prices.

+---

+## Volatility Definition and Calculation
+Volatility $V$ is calculated using the formula:

 When discussing stock volatility I will from this point out refer to the **daily volatility** as simply **volatility**.
 Further I will create three categories **Low, medium** and **high volatility**, where the different markers can be found below.
 In finance when we refer to the volatility what we actually mean is the square root of the variance, hence for a stock $S$, given a dataset $D$ of $n$ subsequent daily stock prices of $S$ the volatility $V$ for the given stock is simply

 $$V = \sqrt{Var(D)} = \sqrt{\frac{1}{n-1}\sum_{i=1}^n \left(D_i- \hat D\right)^2},$$

-where $\hat D$ is the average stock price of the dataset $D$ and $D_i$ is the price at the $i$'th day.
-In essence the volatility is the same as the standard deviation $\sigma$ in statistics.
+Where again:
+- $D$: Dataset of daily stock prices
+- $\hat{D}$: Mean of the dataset
+- $D_i$: Price on the $i^{th}$ day
+- $n$: Number of daily prices in the dataset.